grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-logs-metrics-traces-for-backend-plugins.md

 ---
 id: add-logs-metrics-traces-in-backend-plugins
-title: Add logs, metrics, and traces
+title: Add logs, metrics, and traces in backend plugins
 description: How to add logs, metrics and traces for backend plugins.
 keywords:
   - grafana